Subwatershed Management Planning

 Sub-watershed plans are working documents that will receive continuous updates as more information becomes available, and as restoration actions are completed.

-CARP has completed sub-watershed plans for the Nictaux and Black River sub-watersheds, and is currently in the process of developing plans for the South Annapolis and Moose River sub-watersheds.
+CARP has completed sub-watershed plans for the Nictaux, Black River and Moose River subwatersheds, and is currently in the process of developing plans for the Round Hill River and Fales River subwatersheds.

 Nictaux River Sub-watershed

-Implementation of restoration actions for the Nictaux River began in 2014, and included:
+Implementation of restoration actions for the Nictaux River have included:

 -